codentratechnologies/Restaurant-portals/restro2.md

 #### 5. Validations
 *   **Note Requirement**: If 'Other' option selected, the confirmation submit button remains inactive until at least 10 letters are entered in additional notes block.
+*   **Refund Flow on Rejection**: If the rejected order is Cash on Delivery (COD), no refund process is initiated.
+If the rejected order is Prepaid (Online), a refund payload is automatically dispatched to Stripe, and the refund is settled/credited to the customer's account within 2-3 working days.

 #### 6. Dependencies
 *   **Payment Gateway API Integration**: Rejection submissions automatically dispatch refund payloads to the gateway provider.